Gunfire, rockets and carnage: Israelis are stunned and shaken by unprecedented Hamas attack

 Other footage captured moments of terror and desperation: Hamas fighters paraded a disoriented-looking elderly woman in a golf cart down a dusty Gaza street while Palestinian crowds cheered.
 Israeli civilians were led into Gaza, crammed into the back of a pick-up truck with their heads down and hands tied.
 A gray-haired Israeli woman was sandwiched on a motorbike between a driver in a flak jacket and a man with a rifle.
 An Israeli captive swaddled in a sheet like a mummy cowered among militants on a golf cart.

 Some Israelis found out from videos on social media that their loved ones were missing.
 Such was the case for Moshe Or, who discovered his brother was captured by Hamas after seeing footage of him being led into Gaza alongside his wailing girlfriend.
-In an interview with Israel’s Channel 12, Or expressed anger at Israeli authorities, who he said never contacted his family about the kidnapping.
+In an interview with Channel 12, Or expressed anger at Israeli authorities, who he said never contacted his family about the kidnapping.

 The awful realization of the attack came at different times for Israelis.

 Some 3,000 Israelis at a desert rave came under attack.
 Witnesses told Israeli media that Hamas militants sprayed bullets into the crowd of revelers, who just moments earlier had been drinking, laughing and dancing.
 Videos showed scores of Israelis racing for their lives through vast open fields and taking cover in orchards.
-Israel’s Channel 12 said that the bodies of dozens of party-goers had been recovered.
+Channel 12 said that the bodies of dozens of party-goers had been recovered.

 In the kibbutz of Kfar Azza near the Gaza frontier, at least six young people lay lifeless in pools of blood, according videos captured shortly after Palestinian militants left the area.
 At a bus shelter in the south, at least nine bloodied bodies were sprawled out on stretchers.